-All of the common welding practices are applicable on duplex steels except autogenous welding.
-Decontamination operations on relevant surface must be executed before welding.
-Welding process generates a small amount of heat.
+All of the common welding practices are applicable to duplex steels except autogenous welding.
+Decontamination operations on the relevant surfaces must be executed before welding.
+The welding process generates a small amount of heat.

 Classifications of Duplex Steels

-There exist several types in duplex steels.
+There exist several types of duplex steels.
 Each of these types can be classified into further sub-categories.
 Main types of duplex steels include:

-Most commonly used type of duplex steel having high resistance against corrosion.
-Standard duplex is known as 1.4462.
+The most commonly used type of duplex steel having high resistance against corrosion.
+The standard duplex is known as 1.4462.
 Another variant containing 25% chromium, which is the main element that presents the corrosion resistance to stainless steels, is known as 1.4507.